solo-io/aoa-catalog/environments/gloo-portal/solo-dev-portal/README.md

 ### Prerequisites
 - 1 Kubernetes Cluster
     - This demo has been tested on 1x `n2-standard-4` (gke), `m5.xlarge` (aws), or `Standard_DS3_v2` (azure) instance, and using K3d locally on M1 and Intel Macbook Pro
-    - Kubernetes version 1.23 and 1.24
+    - Kubernetes version 1.23-1.25

-- Wave 1 - Deploy and Configure Gloo Edge Enterprise
-- Wave 2 - Deploys Gloo Portal
-- Wave 3 - Deploys Portal Applications
-    - httpbin
-    - petstore-dev
-    - petstore-prod
-- Wave 3 - Configures Solo Dev Portal CRDs

-## Overlay description
+## Environment description
 - base:
     - Gloo Edge Enterprise 1.12.14
     - Gloo Portal 1.2.9